clach04/export-tabs-urls/README.md

     web-ext sign --api-key=$AMO_JWT_ISSUER --api-secret=$AMO_JWT_SECRET
     web-ext sign --api-key=%AMO_JWT_ISSUER% --api-secret=%AMO_JWT_SECRET%

-Uploading an **unlisted** extension will allow download of xpi for selt-hosted distribution but can never be made public.
+Uploading an **unlisted** extension will allow download of xpi for self-hosted distribution but can never be made public.
 Mozilla requires a new version to be uploaded and made public at upload time (i.e. version bump required).